sparkfun/SparkFun_DataLogger/docs/configuration.md

 * Performing a Factory Reset on the device
 * Updated the device firmware from a file on an SD Card.

+!!! note
+    What's going on here?!?
+This tutorial was updated for firmware version **01.01.00**!!!
+You will notice this menu option has changed to <kbd>17</kbd> !!!

 This functionality is accessed via the Settings Menu, which is required to use this capability.
-Type <kbd>16</kbd> to enter the System Update menu.
+Type <kbd>17</kbd> to enter the System Update menu.
 Once this menu entry is selected, the following menu options are presented:

 <div style="text-align: center">
   <a href="../assets/SparkFun_Datalogger_IoT_System_Restart_Factory_Restore_Update_Firmware.JPG"><img src="../assets/SparkFun_Datalogger_IoT_System_Restart_Factory_Restore_Update_Firmware.JPG" width="600" height="600" alt="System Update Menu Options"></a>